aumcode/nfx/Guides/DataAccess/README.md

 ### CRUD.Rowset

 Rowsets are what their name implies.
-There two types both inheriting from RowsetBase:
+There are two types both inheriting from RowsetBase:

 * Rowset
 * Table

-The difference between the two is the presence of primary key in the `NFX.DataAccess.CRUD.Table` which allows for quick in-memory merges/findKey() calls, consequently table is not for sorting.
+The difference between the two is the presence of a primary key in the `NFX.DataAccess.CRUD.Table` which allows for quick in-memory merges/findKey() calls, consequently table is not for dynamic sorting.
 It is a pk-organized list of rows of the same schema.
+The findKey() is done via a binary search.

-`NFX.DataAccess.CRUD.Rowset` does not have this limit - it allows to sort the data, however the findkey() calls do linear search.
+`NFX.DataAccess.CRUD.Rowset` does not have this limit - it allows to sort the data, however the findkey() calls do linear search (which is slow akin to LINQ's Where(predicate)).

-An interesting feature of rowsets is the ability to mix Dynamic and Typed rows instances in one list as long as their schemas are the same.
+An interesting feature of rowsets is their ability to mix Dynamic and Typed rows instances in one list as long as their schemas are the same.

 Rowsets can track changes, if `RowsetBase.LogChanges=true`, then RowChange enumerable can be obtained via `Rowset.Changes` property.
-The concept is somewhat simiar to .NET's DataSet, BUT there is a **key difference** in the approach: **NFX Data Access is for accessing any data, not only relational**.
+The concept is somewhat similar to .NET's DataSet, BUT there is a **key difference** in the approach: **NFX Data Access is for accessing any data, not only relational**.

 ### CRUD Virtual Query